 If you take advantage of a skip-payment offer, you’ll owe more overall because of the extra interest that accrues.
 The good news is that accepting an offer to skip your payments won’t negatively affect your credit.
 As long as you make any upcoming payments as required by the lender, your credit will show that you’re paying as agreed.

-There are two main types of skip-payment plans that lenders may offer: deferment and forbearance.
+There are two main types of skip-payment plans: deferment and forbearance.
 Let’s walk through each one.

 What is a Deferment?

 A deferment simply means that the payment(s) you skip are delayed until a later time.
 When?
 That depends on the lender.
 While many lenders tack skipped payments on to the end of your loan as extra payments (like with our Skip-a-Pay), other lenders may schedule the missed payment amount to be due sooner.

 Let’s say your auto loan payment is $400 per month and you receive an offer to defer your payment.
 Here’s how a standard deferment might look:

 You are currently scheduled to make your final auto loan payment in January of 2023.
 After you accept a one-month-skip offer, you will now make a final payment of $400 (plus any extra interest or balance you owe) in February of 2023.

 Some lenders offer loan forbearance in times of crisis.
 A forbearance gives you a temporary pause on payments while you are experiencing hardship.
 You’ll have to contact your lender directly to request a forbearance because in most cases, this is not something that a lender will automatically offer or grant.
 You may be asked to provide proof of the hardship to your lender — documents showing a recent job loss or illness, for example.

 Scenario #2: Forbearance